Best Bets for Music

 Access to the recorded music requires a separate subscription; this portion of the database is not available at McMaster.

-An international database of citations to more than 13,800 completed and in-progress dissertations in musicology, music theory, and ethnomusicology, and related musical, scientific, and humanistic disciplines.
-Includes the corrected and updated contents of printed editions of Doctoral Dissertations in Musicology (MILLS Bookstacks ML 128 .M8D63) and supplements contributed from musicological centers throughout the world.
+An international database of citations for completed dissertations and new dissertation topics in the fields of musicology, music theory, and ethnomusicology, and related musical, scientific, and humanistic disciplines.
+Includes the corrected and updated contents of all earlier printed editions of Doctoral Dissertations in Musicology (MILLS Library Bookstacks ML 128 .M8D63) and supplements contributed from musicological centers throughout the world.
+Records include standard bibliographic information as well as publication details and internet availability (if available).
+Dissertations themselves are not included.
 Browse by broad topic or search by author or keywords.
-Updated periodically throughout the academic year.

 Cross-search over 30 indexing, abstracting, and fulltext databases in a range of subjects.